iamcalebjones/Benefits-of-Cheating-a-2017-Baseball-Study/README.md

 ## Focus of This Study

-Wanting to preserve the legitimacy of the World Series title, I had one main question: **Did knowing the signs actually improve the Astros abilities at the plate?** Baseball is just as much about the game as it is about the stats, and every season massive amounts of data and stats on each player and team are generated.
+Wanting to preserve the legitimacy of the World Series title, I had one main question: **Did knowing the signs give the Astros batters a competitive advantage at the plate?** Baseball is just as much about the game as it is about the stats, and every season massive amounts of data and stats on each player and team are generated.
 If knowing the signs actually did benefit the Astros, surely this would be evident somewhere in the data.

 ## The Data